OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   default: 85.0

   <p>Compression level used for file with dwaa or dwab compression.
-All render outputs that target the same image must specify the same compression level.<\p>
+All render outputs that target the same image must specify the same compression level.</p>

   <h3>exr_header_attributes</h3>